adrian-enspired/php-salesforce-rest-api/README.md

     - Select Access Scope (If you need a refresh token, specify it here)
 6. Click Save, and store your access credentials in a safe place.

+Also note your Salesforce instance name (e.g., _example.my.salesforce.com_) as you'll need it to set up authentication.

 ### Basic Usage

 Creating a new Api client and connecting: